-Bias-explicit or implicit-creates circumstances that impede working relationships, lead to exclusion, contribute to unfair advantages of certain groups, and limit the benefits of diversity, inclusion, and equity.
+Bias-explicit or implicit-creates circumstances that impede working relationships, lead to exclusion, systemically contribute to perpetuating unfair advantages of certain groups, and limit the benefits of equity, diversity, and inclusion.
 As the architecture profession and its clientele become more diverse and design processes engage more stakeholders, individuals and firms will work in an array of contexts with different cultural patterns.
 Cultural awareness, or a lack of it, is shown to affect psychological, behavioral, and performance outcomes at all organizational levels.14